lansingcodes/www/.github/CONTRIBUTING.md

 ### Installing dependencies

-Now that NodeJS is installed, we can use it's companion, `npm`, to install all of the required packages to run this project.
+Now that NodeJS is installed, we can use its package manager `npm`, to install all of the required packages to run this project.

-In a terminal, change to this projects directory and run the following command to install the dependencies:
+In a terminal, open this project's directory and run the following command to install the project's dependencies:

 ``` sh
 npm install